 If the teacher notices that a pupil is falling behind, they try to find out if the pupil has any gaps in their learning.
-If they can find a gap, they will give the pupil the support they need through adaptive teaching and formative assessment to try to fill it.
+If they can find a gap, they will give the pupil extra tuition to try to fill it.
 Pupils who don't have SEN usually make progress quickly once the gap in their learning has been filled.